• Skip to primary navigation

 2. Remember the not-too-sweet thing above?
 No need for icing or glaze.

-3. They are perfect snacks for both kids and adults.
+3. Like my Cinnamon Muffins, and Raspberry White Chocolate Muffins, they are perfect snacks for both kids and adults.
 They are also great with a cup of coffee or a quick breakfast.

 4. Served hot with a pat of melted butter, they will make you swoon.